Document Search Engine

 I built a lightweight search service with Flask and Whoosh, a pure Python search engine library.
 You can see the engine live at findingseth.com.
 Fellow Python coders can easily re-purpose the code for themselves.

 I designed it with these principles in mind: human readable URLs, integrity and clarity of excerpts, ease of exploration, completeness, and ease of use.

 Excerpts with Integrity

-Excerpts are complete paragraphs when viewing either a “single” (semantic) result, or the best match.
+Excerpts are complete paragraphs when viewing either a single result (semantically if not literally), or the best match.
 Otherwise they are composed of sentence fragments with “[…]” omission links.
 They can be ordered by relevance or chronologically, just as the document hits themselves.
 Sentence fragment italics are preserved.

 If excerpts expose more than half of a sufficiently long document, then the excerpt count is limited for copy protection.

 “The conscious mind is not some prodigal child or poor relative of the self.” — NoPR Chapter 4: Session 621, October 16, 1972